mxn/eth_option/README.md

 As POC the smart contracts with pluggable fee taker mechanism are implemented, and partially tested (code audit is needed).
 I believe that one needs to make some community  and option line creator (in the example Ann) should be chosen on one hand via auction, on the other should be paid back with some governance tokens.
 This governance mechanism should be more thoroughly thought and implemented.
 European style option could be implemented relatively easily.

-The implementation was in my spare time, I am now a little under stress on my main job.
-Generally I would like to find some partners and investors to proceed with the things further with more dedicated time for it and for further development (I have a couple other ideas).
+The implementation is being made in my spare time, I am now a little under stress on my main job.
+Generally I would like to find some partners and investors to proceed with the things further with more dedicated time for it as well as for further development in this area (I have a couple other ideas).